andyatkinson/rehash/README.markdown

 Rehash was created by [Andy Atkinson](http://webandy.com).

+### Install

+Please see the INSTALL file.

 ### Philosophy

 Rehash is a minimal publishing application focused on providing a very well-tested Ruby application others can understand and use with confidence.
-Rehash can serve as a base app suitable for forking, or works great as is for personal publishing.
+Rehash can serve as a base app suitable for forking, or works great as is for personal blogging and portfolio display.
 Third party code in rehash was selected for solving a specific problem well, and being tested and updated regularly.
-Functionality is designed to degrade gracefully, e.g. file uploads and theme switching works without JavaScript.
-Ajax can be added to certain features where full page loads are not ideal.
+Functionality is designed to degrade gracefully, e.g. file uploads and theme switching work without JavaScript.
+Ajax is added to certain features where full page loads are not ideal.

 ### Testing